Networking in Business

 As much as we may want to stand out in the world and be uniquely ourselves, it's also quite reassuring to take note of the areas where we are like other people.
 Common ground can be: you both like golf, you both holiday in the Cotswolds, you both garden, you both like chocolate eclairs.
 Anything will do.

 Alongside finding common ground, is personal disclosure offering something about yourself that isn't necessarily obvious: you coach an under seven football team, you volunteer for a charity once a week, you play in a rock band on weekends.
 Once again, anything will do.
-We're not saying reveal your deepest secrets or vulnerabilities, but most us do respond when someone makes that extra effort and gives us something of themselves.
+We're not saying reveal your deepest secrets or vulnerabilities, but most of us do respond when someone makes that extra effort and gives us something of themselves.

 These are the best methods we know in order to move away from inconsequential chitchat into something more real.